FujiHaruka/dlint/README.md

 ### `.parser`

 Optional.
 Set parser package name to use.
 Supported packages are [acorn](https://github.com/acornjs/acorn) and [@typescript-eslint/typescript-estree](https://github.com/typescript-eslint/typescript-eslint/tree/master/packages/typescript-estree).
 By default `acorn` is used.
-Use  `@typescript-eslint/typescript-estree` for TypeScript.
+Use  `@typescript-eslint/typescript-estree` for TypeScript files.

 Example